- A customer identifier

 What is a Customer Identifier?

 A customer identifier is the first and most important piece of the Customer Authentication strategy.
-The identifier is the key element to determine:
+The identifier is the key element to determine:- when to transition from unauthenticated to authenticated

 - when to show previous conversation history within chat